rohitjha/libkeyvalue-dotnet/README.md

 # libkeyvalue-dotnet
-CRUD operations for various key-value databases
+CRUD operations in .NET for various key-value databases